-Action description 11 kV cable sizing increase from 185 mm to 300 mm .
-Background From a losses optimisation perspective, the selection of conductor sizes as dictated by the design policy has a greater impact than the equipment standard.
-Opportunity The benefits of low loss design have usually been in the form of increased sizing of conductors, taking into account the whole lifetime cost.
-The incremental cost of bigger size conductor is compared with the benefits of having bigger Options capacity, lower resistance conductor, i.e. lower losses, future proofing the extra capacity required to facilitate net zero and improving network performance (i.e. voltage drop and current carrying capacity).
+11 kV cable sizing increase from 185 mm 2 to 300 mm 2 .
+From a losses optimisation perspective, the selection of conductor sizes as dictated by the design policy has a greater impact than the equipment standard.
+The benefits of low loss design have usually been in the form of increased sizing of conductors, taking into account the whole lifetime cost.
+The incremental cost of bigger size conductor is compared with the benefits of having bigger capacity, lower resistance conductor, i.e. lower losses, future proofing the extra capacity required to facilitate net zero and improving network performance (i.e. voltage drop and current carrying capacity).
+The standard HV underground cable size used on distribution feeders at 11 kV is 300 mm 2 aluminium.
+Continue from 2015-23 High.
+Losses benefit of 2.7 MWh per kilometre.
+For simplicity (and given the similar costs and benefits for both LV and 11 kV higher capacity cables) we have grouped LV and 11 kV higher capacity cables together.
+On the assumption that we are replacing or installing c4,250 km of HV and LV cable (in total), and 80% of the volume is proposed as (suitable for) 300 mm 2 , we propose 3,400 km as a 2023-28 target.
+Note: The volume driver is not losses, and therefore the total volume of HV/LV cable is subject to change.
+177.3 km of HV cable has been replaced with 300 mm 2 cable so far in ED2.

-&lt;sup>64 The cost benefit analysis (CBA) for sizing increase of conductors is described in our 2015-23 Losses Sttrategy.
+64 The cost benefit analysis (CBA) for sizing increase of conductors is described in our 2015-23 Losses Strategy.
 This policy has also been adopted by other DNOs.

-$^{\rm 65}$ IMP/001/911 - code of practice for the economic development of the LV system
+$^{^{\}rm 65}$ IMP/001/911 - code of practice for the economic development of the LV system